IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- someone whispers, old Bacrust should just die and let us elect a new patrician already
 	- halfway thru the griffon starts screeching and someone chuckles
 	- Coughing fit > a guard moves aside to let a attendant bring him some water
 - Pcpt check.
-Attendant pulls a knife, lunges suddenly at Bacrust until they fall to knees.
+Attendant pulls a knife, lunges suddenly at Bagcrust until they fall to knees.
 Start bleeding profusely thru nose, alight with pale gold flame.
 	- ==and hopefully the shit goes down with Clockwork at the same time
 	- all the assassins have poisoned knives (single use dosage)
 	- Stevian uses cacophony with violin, cultist guard tries to attack Ornsgrym
 	- Damien tries to attack Carolus Filroy
-	- Filroy screams for automata to do something, stop people from coming
-	- filroy died
+	- Filroy died
-	- next time start initiative: Kallista 6, Bluemoon 17, Eletha 7, Lumdas 17
-- One of the automata lets loose a stray shot, bursts the locks on Owlbear, Griffon. chaos ensues
+- One of the automata lets loose a stray shot, bursts the locks on Owlbear, Griffon
-	- what does each party do?
-Beasts attack automata, cultists try to run?
+	- Ornsgrym panics, shouts at automata and guards to not let anyone leave the square - they close in
+	- 2 guards close behind the griffon > veers the other way, straight thru crowd in plaza, slams an automata thru bonfire > fire begins spreading, lighting the hay and refuse scattered on the ground
+		- Automata goes on fire (1d4 dmg per turn)
+	- all automata start with shockwave effect
-	- fire spreads somehow
+	- Initiative 0 fire spreads
+	- automata will fire at any sus activity, animals turn violent, assassins try to kill their targets then flee
 - if they don't get enough info, Filroy asks them to investigate Vasilev > do another assassination, let them capture Stevian or whatever